 That lonely student is a stand-in for every Rush fan who has ever been chastised for being a nerd, turned down by the prom queen, or confined to their bedroom on a Saturday night wondering why they weren’t invited to the party.

 It’s a position that audiences relate to, because many of them may have had similar adolescent experiences and Rush is a band that embraces the idea of using the “uncool” concept as a way to come together as one.
 Just like fans who were casualties of the high school hierarchy, Rush has been maligned by the rock establishment based on the same superficial reasoning.

 Their fashion sense was off, their songs were too long, and, early on, their lyrics contained a plethora of references to things that didn’t click with general audiences such as libertarianism and philosophy (Who has time for that?).

 Yes, they’ve heard them all, and they couldn’t care less.

-Geddy Lee, Alex Lifeson, and Neil Peart are three masterful musicians who have forged their own path despite seldom having support from the critical community.
-Each album suggests a group refusing to be complacent and always looking to unearth a new musical frontier, so, as they surge into their fifth decade as one of prog-rock’s most enigmatic outfits, the commitment to excellence is at an all-time high.
+Geddy Lee, Alex Lifeson, and Neil Peart are three masterful musicians who have forged their own path despite having meager support from the critical community.
+Each album suggests a group refusing to be complacent and always looking to unearth a new musical frontier, so, as they surge into their fifth decade as one of prog-rock’s most enigmatic outfits, their commitment to excellence is at an all-time high.

 One could argue that their latest release, “Clockwork Angels,” is the crowning achievement among a catalog that already boasts tour de forces such as “2112” and “Moving Pictures,” because every track presents an opportunity to outdo the last in both intensity and arrangement.